hotdaamn/asuswrt-merlin-wiki/Setting-up-FreeRadius2-through-Entware.md

 openssl x509 -noout -in ec-server_cert.pem -issuer
 ```

-5 - **Edit clients.conf** (/opt/etc/freeradius2/clients.conf)
+5 - **Edit clients.conf** (`/opt/etc/freeradius2/clients.conf`)

 * Change network range, netmask at client line.
 I'm assuming that the IP-address of the router = 192.168.1.1.
-If this is not the case change it : here and in /opt/etc/freeradius2/radiusd.conf & /opt/etc/freeradius2/sites/inner-tunnel.
+If this is not the case change it : here and in `/opt/etc/freeradius2/radiusd.conf` & `/opt/etc/freeradius2/sites/inner-tunnel`.
 * For the secret key of the access point I recommended a 32 chars key.
 It is possible to use longer keys then 32 chars but I found out that the WiFi became slower. (copy this to a text editor for later if you're already using on a wired device).
-Use a site like [this one](http://goo.gl/Muhc) to generate the key and do not use strange punctations, etc ...
+Use a site like [this one](http://goo.gl/Muhc) to generate the key and do not use strange punctuations, etc ...
 I'm not sure which one are allowed and which one not.

-6 - **Edit users file** (/opt/etc/freeradius2/users)
+6 - **Edit users file** (`/opt/etc/freeradius2/users`)

 Change the login name and password to the one you are going to use.
 You also can add, change attributes like session-timeout to a more appropriate value for you.

-7 - **Edit radiusd.conf** (/opt/etc/freeradius2/radiusd.conf)
+7 - **Edit radiusd.conf** (`/opt/etc/freeradius2/radiusd.conf`)

 We are going to change the max request value dependent on the number of wireless clients that are going to connect with our radius server.

-max_requests: The maximum number of requests which the server keeps
+`max_requests`: The maximum number of requests which the server keeps
 track of.
 This should be 256 multiplied by the number of clients.
 e.g. With 4 clients, this number should be 1024.